obaidak407/Css-Animation-re/README.md

 #About

-This is my collection of very basic css animation.
+This is my collection of very basic CSS3 animation.